otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. `bob@xmpp.org/notebook` logs in to his server (`talk.xmpp.org`).
 1. `bob@xmpp.org/notebook` uses service discovery to find a Prekey Server in his server (`prekey.xmpp.org`).
-   1. Bob sends service discovery information messages to all returned nodes, by looking at the results, he identifies all prekey server nodes.
+   1. Bob sends service discovery information messages to all returned nodes.
+By looking at the results, he identifies all prekey server nodes.
    1. He then chooses one of them randomly.
-   1. Finally, he sends a service discovery items message to the prekey server in order to retrieve the fingerprint for this server.
+   1. Finally, he sends a service discovery items message to the Prekey Server in order to retrieve the fingerprint for this server.
-1. `bob@xmpp.org/notebook` wants to publish a client profile, a prekey profile and 5 prekey messages to `prekey.xmpp.org`:
+1. `bob@xmpp.org/notebook` wants to publish a Client Profile, a Prekey Profile and 5 Prekey messages to `prekey.xmpp.org`:
    1. `bob@xmpp.org/notebook` deniably authenticates by using DAKEZ with `prekey.xmpp.org`.
    1. `bob@xmpp.org/notebook` sends a "Prekey Publication Message" attached to